SUPPLEMENTARY HEALTH BENEFITS (Great-West Life)

 The retiree pays for the dental service and following submission of the charges (based on the Manitoba Dental Fee Guide) by the dentist to Blue Cross, the retiree is reimbursed at the level defined in the plan for the type of service and based on the previous employment status (full-time or part-time) of the retiree.
 All services are subject to an annual calendar year maximum.
 For details refer to the specific retiree group listed above.
 The brochure provided at retirement provides a detailed list of expenses covered and those not covered.

-Specific information provided by the University of Manitoba for each eligible retiree group may be viewed by clicking on one of these four categories:
+Specific information provided by the University of Manitoba for each eligible retiree group may be viewed by clicking on one of these two categories:

 OTHER BENEFITS: University of Manitoba Facilities and Services